 Reclassify as an in-state student

-To request reclassification as an in-state student, you must submit an Application for Change of Domicile no later than 30 days before the start of the semester.
+To request reclassification as an in-state student, students must submit an Application for Change of Domicile no later than the start of the semester.
 Reclassification will only be granted from the date the application is received.
 Processing may take four to six weeks.

-It is the student’s responsibility to apply for reclassification.
-Our service is limited to helping students understand the process and providing information about relevant sections of the Code of Virginia.
-We cannot advise students on how to present their case or speculate on their chances of getting reclassified as in-state students.
+It is the student's responsibility to apply for reclassification and to provide sufficient documentation for a determination by clear and convincing evidence.
+The Office of the University Registrar staff are limited to helping students understand the process and providing information about the relevant sections of the Code of Virginia.
+We cannot advise students on how to present their case for eligibility for in-state tuition or speculate on a student's chances of being reclassified as in-state.